 NOTE: The previous two photos depict an extreme (and rare) example.
 Most of the time, the damage isn’t so drastic, only requiring replacement of the affected SMD components.

-UPDATE: I’ve been adding an additional surge-absorber across the HRX/RFRX-line to help protect against ESD.
+Note: I can add an additional surge-absorber across the HRX/RFRX-line to help protect against ESD.
 I won’t claim it to be a “cure all”, but it certainly can’t hurt.
 I use a DSP201M or GS35-201M.

 Some of the IC-746/756’s have a 1K resistor across the HRX/RFRX-line, but some don’t.
 So I add one, if needed.
 This may also help protect against ESD.

-As of May 2019, I’ve been adding 2 PIN diodes, as Icom did in the late-production IC-746PRO.
+Update: I can also add 2 PIN diodes, as Icom did in the late-production IC-746PRO.
 This may help protect against RF-overload from a nearby transmitter.
 I use MA4P7102F diodes.
 Scroll down to see photos.

 IC-756PRO CTRL Unit with surge-absorber modification: